 Q: What is the difference between a guardianship and a power of attorney?

-A: A guardianship is a public process handled through the probate court in a situation where a person is already incompetent.
+A: A guardianship is a public process handled through the probate court in a situation where a person is already mentally incompetent.
 The probate court appoints and oversees the guardian, who handles the finances and care of another (the “ward”).
 This relationship includes a legal obligation to properly manage the ward’s finances (a “fiduciary” relationship).
 A power of attorney is a written document prepared by a person while still competent, and remains a private matter with no court involvement.
-A power of attorney can allow the agent named in the document (the “attorney-in-fact”) to make financial and/or health care decisions for the person signing the document (the “principal”).
+A power of attorney can allow the agent named in the document (the “attorney-in-fact”) to make financial and/or health care decisions for the person signing the document (the “principal”), and can name a guardian for the principal.

 Q: My father is unable to care for himself.
 Will the probate court appoint me as his guardian?